aliasrobotics/ros1_fuzzer/docs/source/usage.rst

 A health checker for detecting node process crashes has been implemented as well.
 This way, assertions on the node process status can be performed.
-The health checker is instantiated prior to starting the tests, passing the node name as argument.
+The health checker is instantiated prior to starting the tests, passing the node name as an argument.
-Currently, a the local process :class:`ros1_fuzzer.process_handling.FuzzedLocalProcessHandler` health checker is supported.
+Currently, a local process :class:`ros1_fuzzer.process_handling.FuzzedLocalProcessHandler` health checker is supported.

 .. code-block:: python